#6: "Color of the Year"

 At the end of 2025, Pantone announced that their 2026 Color of the Year is “Cloud Dancer” (PANTONE 11-4201).
 The company described it as “a lofty white that serves as a symbol of calming influence in a society rediscovering the value of quiet reflection.”
 From this alone, we should have known how the year was going to unfold.

 In 1968, when the Beatles were challenged to follow up their titanic album St Pepper’s Lonely Hearts Club Band, they were at a particular crossroad of American civilization: the assassination of MLK, the brooding Vietnam War, the impending space race, followed by the success of Apollo 7.
 It would be a year later that the Manson murders would occur, and shake the idyllic prism once lived in the ‘60’s.
 British artist Richard Hamilton decided that, with so much chaos, perhaps one should look within and reflect.
 He left the cover almost entirely blank; a minimal, conceptual response to the explosion of color from Sgt Pepper’s but ultimately from the world.
-Hence, in the popular imagination, The Beatles became the “White Album.”
+Hence, in the popular imagination, The Beatles created the “White Album.”

 Robert Fraser, an art dealer, suggested Hamilton to Paul McCartney.
 At the time, he defined Pop art and became a leading figure in the Independent Group in the late 1950s.
 He was also, by that stage, a founding father of conceptualism in Britain.
-Thus, when he decided to strip the album of colour, he acknowledged the work's cultural context and audience.
+Thus, when he decided to strip the album of color, he acknowledged the work's cultural context and audience.
 In comparison to their previous album, Hamilton wanted a “clean” sheet, and so he did.
-In Pop-art style, he bridged the gap between high and low culture; to do-over, confront the past and sling it forward into the future.
+In Pop-art style, he bridged the gap between high and low culture; to do-over, remix the past and sling it forward into the future.

 Comments